TheMrityunjayPathak/CarPricePrediction/README.md

 - These all are the features you need to select or enter before Pressing the Predict Button :

-  - 𝗬𝗲𝗮𝗿 : Select the manufacturing Year of the Car.
+  - Year : Select the manufacturing Year of the Car.
-  - 𝗸𝗺𝘀 𝗗𝗿𝗶𝘃𝗲𝗻 : Input the Total Distance the Car has traveled.
+  - kms Driven : Input the Total Distance the Car has traveled.
-  - 𝗙𝘂𝗲𝗹 𝗧𝘆𝗽𝗲 : Choose the Fuel Type of the Car.
+  - Fuel Type : Choose the Fuel Type of the Car.
-  - 𝗦𝘂𝘀𝗽𝗲𝗻𝘀𝗶𝗼𝗻 : Pick the Type of Suspension the Car has.
+  - Suspension : Pick the Type of Suspension the Car has.
-  - 𝗖𝗮𝗿 𝗠𝗼𝗱𝗲𝗹 : Select Your Car Model from the available options.
+  - Car Model : Select Your Car Model from the available options.

-- After selecting all these features, Just hit the '𝗣𝗿𝗲𝗱𝗶𝗰𝘁' Button.
+- After selecting all these features, Just hit the "Predict" Button.

 - This Web App also has multiple constraints in the Input Feilds.